SAP-samples/cloud-abap-rap/how_to_managed_uuid.md

   ![add child entity 2](/images_how_to_uuid/500_add_child_entity.png)

 - Since we are using tables with UUID based key fields as the data source we again have to provide a mapping which field of the table is used to store the semantic key field of our child entity.
+In addition we have to specify a field in the child table that stores the value of the UUID based key field of the parent entity, the Parent UUID.
+Since the table that we are using just have one UUID based key field and one UUID based field that is not a key field the generator will suggest to use this field to store the parent UUID.

   ![maintain fields for child entity](/images_how_to_uuid/530_maintain_fields_for_child.png)

-- Since we have added a child entity the fields for root entity specific repository objects such as the service definition are read only.
+- Since we have added a child entity the fields for root entity specific repository objects such as the service definition are read only and only names for the child entity specific repository objects will be suggested.
-The names that are suggested by the generator follow the VDM naming convention, e.g. "Z" & "R_" & "EntityName" & "TP".
 If objects that have this name already exist in your system the generator will add a suffix (here "01") to the entity name.
 To avoid duplicates it is also possible to add a suffix or prefix to all repository object names on the header level of the rap generator project.